Back to Insights

 Recruiting & Higher Education: Brand Reputation Attracts People

-Brand building isn’t just for products—it matters in recruiting and education too.
+Brand building isn’t just for products—it matters in recruiting and education, too.
 Employer branding is now central to talent acquisition.
 A Universum study found that companies with strong brand reputations have up to 28% lower turnover.
 Job seekers are more likely to respond to recruiters if they trust and recognize the brand.

 In higher ed, schools are realizing that a compelling brand story improves enrollment, reputation, and fundraising.
 Branding creates the emotional appeal that gets students to choose one school over another.
 Think of how “Harvard” or “Stanford” carry weight—their brand equity does much of the marketing for them.
-Most schools won’t reach that level, but by clarifying their positioning and emotional differentiators, they can rise above the noise.
-The same goes for companies hiring in competitive markets—brand reputation improves the performance of your recruiting ads and helps attract better-fit candidates.
+Most schools won’t reach that level, but strategic branding can still make a massive impact.

-Arizona State University is a strong example.
+Arizona State University (ASU) is a strong example.
 Rather than marketing every program under a single name, ASU established clearly branded sub-schools—like the W. P. Carey School of Business, Ira A. Fulton Schools of Engineering, and Herberger Institute for Design and the Arts.
 This structure gives each area its own identity, prestige, and positioning—while still benefiting from the strength of the ASU brand.
 It allows prospective students to connect with a specific discipline while still trusting the parent university’s reputation.

 Why Brand, Demand, Performance Integration Wins